 Use double the dose of the ingredient.

 Over-the-counter pain relievers like Tylenol, non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen, naproxen all have pain-relieving properties.
 People with the flu only need to take one type.
-However, patients can make the mistake of combining these drugs together, leading to overdose without knowing it.
+However, people can make the mistake of combining these drugs together, leading to overdose without knowing it.

 Using decongestants inappropriately